Amourspirit/python_libreoffice_oooscript/docs/oooscript/config.rst

 Optional.
 Type: list of string

-List of modules to exclude from project, as regex expressons.
+List of modules to exclude from project, as regex expressions.

 When using some projects such as |odev|_ (ODEV) the package may support working both as a macro and stand alone modes.
-In such cases there may be dependencies that are needed for standand alone mode that are not required for macro mode.
+In such cases there may be dependencies that are needed for standard alone mode that are not required for macro mode.

-For instance ODEV uses ``sphinx``, ``lxml`` and ``PIL`` packages for various puropses but these packages not available in macro mode by default.
+For instance ODEV uses ``sphinx``, ``lxml`` and ``PIL`` packages for various purposes but these packages not available in macro mode by default.
 Also these package are not need to run ODEV in macro mode.

-To exlude these package when using ODEV:
+To exclude these package when using ODEV:

 .. code-block:: json